kiluazoldick/Course_correct/replit.md

 - **Content Management**: Users can create, edit, and organize course notes, upload PDF/Word documents (with automatic text extraction), and view course content in a read-only mode.
 - **AI Chatbot ("Tariq IA")**: An educational chatbot with a confident, motivating personality, offering smart suggestion prompts and managing message limits based on subscription tier.
 - **Subscription Management**: Automated downgrade to the Free tier upon Premium subscription expiration, with real-time status checks.
+- **Anonymous Onboarding Flow** (NEW): Conversion-focused system allowing visitors to test the app without account creation.
+Users upload a file, get AI summary generated, then create account with automatic migration of their test course.
+Features 48-hour expiration, sessionId tracking via localStorage, and hourly automated cleanup of expired uploads.

 ## External Dependencies